byamba3/PostgreSQL-LogAnalysis/README.md

 # Log Analysis by byamba3
-This is a python program that makes PSQL queries from a news database to generate a log that displays the names and views of the top 3 articles, names and views of the most popular authors, and the days with most request errors.
+This is a python program that makes PostgreSQL queries from a news database to generate a log that displays the names and views of the top 3 articles, names and views of the most popular authors, and the days with most request errors.
 The program should preferrably run inside a Linux Virtual Machine that supports Python, psycopg2, and PostgreSQL.

 ## How to run:
 - Install VirtualBox from [here](https://www.virtualbox.org/wiki/Downloads) which will run your VM.
 Download Install the platform package for your operating system.
 - Install a VM environment that supports Python3, PostgreSQL, and psycopg2.
-Vagrant is recommended, and the **Vagrantfile** is included.
+Vagrant is what I'll be using, and the **Vagrantfile** is included.
 - Clone the files in the repository in a folder called **vagrant** and extract the newsdata.zip file to the same directory.
 - Open up a terminal within the **vagrant** folder, and enter `vagrant up` then once finished, enter `vagrant ssh`.
 - Enter `cd /vagrant` to acess the shared folder